 acquisition of own shares shall be made in cash and at a price within the applicable stock market share price range at the time of the acquisition.

-Proposal for resolution on authorization for the board of directors to resolve on transfers of own shares in connection to corporate acquisitions (item 15 (b) on the agenda)
+Proposal for resolution on authorisation for the board of directors to resolve on transfers of own shares in connection to corporate acquisitions (item 15 (b) on the agenda)

-The board of directors proposes that the annual general meeting authorizes the board to resolve on transfer of own shares on one or several occasions during the period up to the annual general meeting 2015 in accordance with the following:
+The board of directors proposes that the annual general meeting authorises the board to resolve on transfer of own shares on one or several occasions during the period up to the annual general meeting 2016 in accordance with the following:

-transfer of own shares shall be made either on NASDAQ OMX Stockholm, Sweden or in another manner;
+transfer of own shares shall be made either on Nasdaq Stockholm or in another manner;

 transfer of own shares may be made with deviation from the shareholders’ preferential rights;